 We must also support energy workers’ demand for a just energy transition that supports employment and a healthy local economy.
 Efforts to phase out our local demand for fossil-derived energy over time must support local workers.

-RE Sources is a leading voice for environmental protection locally and works to mobilize our communities to counter the expansion of dangerous fossil fuel projects.
+As a leading voice for the environment, RE Sources works to mobilize our communities for change.
 We advocate for policies to accelerate the energy transition and strengthen protective standards for development.
-Working in partnership with organizations throughout the Salish Sea region, we inform the public and decision makers of project risks — from oil spills, to health and safety concerns to impact on fragile ecosystems.
+Working in partnership with organizations throughout the Salish Sea region, we inform the public and decision-makers of project risks — from oil spills, to health and safety concerns to impact on fragile ecosystems.